ssebastianmag/sine-wave-superposition/README.md

 at the Y axis and time expressed as centiseconds along the X axis.
 <br><br>
-After describing the sine waves to superpose, the output will produce and save (in .gif format) a 200-frame animation which can be used to describe the interference scenarios below:<br>
+After describing the sine waves to superpose, the output will produce and save (in .gif format) a 200-frame animation which can be used to describe the interference scenarios below:<br><br>

 - Constructive interference
 - Destructive interference